Search

 • SPICT™ gives general indicators of deteriorating health and increasing care needs.

-Does your patient have one or more general indicators of poorer health?
+Does this person have one or more general indicators of poorer health?

-(They may also have had key events like an emergency hospital visit or moving into a care home/ elder care facility.)
+(They may have had a key event like an emergency hospital visit or admission, or have moved into a care home/ elder care facility because of poorer health.)

-• SPICT™ has short descriptions of clinical indicators of serious health conditions that will get worse.
+• SPICT™ has short descriptions of clinical indicators of serious illnesses and health conditions.

-Does your patient also have one or more serious or life threatening health conditions not improving with the best available treatments?
+Does this person have one or more serious illnesses or health conditions not improving with the best available treatments?

 Use these clinical indicators to help decide if this person (and their family and carers) should be offered a palliative care review and discussion about what matters to them in their life, health and care.